The global standard for live sound processing

-The latest iteration of the Lake brand is the LM Series of loudspeaker and system management devices.
+The latest iteration of the Lake brand is the new Lake LM 44 Digital Audio System Processor.